cloud-bulldozer/benchmark-operator/roles/nighthawk/README.md

 `connections`: The maximum allowed number of concurrent connections per event loop.
 `max_requests_per_connection`: Max requests per connection.
 `debug`: To turn on debug logs.
-`serviceip`: Will enable service creation on top of the pods.
-Default is ClusterIP.

 ### Once the testing is done the results are published to elastic search as follows.
 ```yaml